-Cutting wait time, reducing operational costs, and improving conversions are just some of the customer service superpowers already enabled by AI.
+Cutting wait time, reducing operational costs, and improving conversions are just some of the chatbot superpowers that companies are benefitting from.

-If you’re here because you’re trying to figure out what a customer service chatbot is capable of and how it can help your customers and company grow, you’ve come to the right place.
+If you’re here because you’re trying to figure out what chatbot software is capable of and how it can help your company grow, you’ve come to the right place.

-We have hand-picked some of the top chatbot examples to show you how you could use AI customer service bots across channels – 5 use cases across industries, plus one case study of how a chatbot resolved 91% of live chat inquiries.
-Let’s explore the top 6 chatbot examples of 2020.
+We have hand-picked some of the best chatbot examples to show you how you could use AI chatbots across channels.
+You will explore 5 examples of chatbots across industries, plus a case study of how a chatbot resolved 91% of live chat inquiries.
+Let’s explore the top 6 chatbot examples to inspire you on your automation journey.

 Industry: Banking and finance.